MacDue/Mank-Spec/spec/statements.md

 the return value can only bit omitted for functions that return `void`.

-Once a "return" statement is reached, any statements after it won't be executed.
+Once a "return" statement is reached, any statements after it will not be executed.

 ```ebnf
 ReturnStatement = "return", [Expression], ";" ;